706f6c6c7578/oc/README_example_messages.txt

 Hi

-## An email, via a Guard node and Middleman
+## An email, via nodes:

-data.txt must contain as first hop the onionURL:port password of the Guard node.
+data.txt must contain as first hop the onionURL:port password of the first hop.

+The message with headers needs to be encrypted with minicrypt and the nodes public key.

+Chaining of nodes is done by re-encrypting the encrypted message with the next hop public key.

-The message then needs a prepended header of the middleman.
+The final message then needs a prepended header of the first node in the chain.

-X-OC-To: onionURl:port password of middleman
+X-OC-To: onionURl:port password of node_1, node_2, etc.
 X-OC-To: onionURL:port password of mailer
 To: bob@example.org
 Subject: Hello